Termux command list

-This one of the most useful things you can do in the Termux environment.
+This is one of the most useful things you can do in the Termux environment.
 SSH stands for Secure Shell.
 By using SSH you can access a Linux server from your mobile.

 To install SSH client install OpenSSH by entering the following command on your terminal.

 apt-get install openssh